Adult Inpatient Medicine (4 wks)

 Elective (12 wks)

 Inpatient Medicine: 6 weeks, including

-- GFP (4 weeks)- Grant Family Practice hospital service- You will function as junior attendings while caring for our continuity patients from the Family Medicine Centers.
-A great opportunity to work directly with faculty physicians.
+SFM (4 weeks)- Starling Family Medicine hospital service- You will function as junior attendings while caring for our continuity patients from the Family Medicine Centers.
+A great opportunity to work directly with faculty physicians and hospitalists.